CyberFlameGO/svnpython/Doc/library/threading.rst

    :synopsis: Higher-level threading interface.

-This module constructs higher-level threading interfaces on top of the  lower level :mod:`thread` module.
-See also the :mod:`mutex` and :mod:`Queue` modules.
+This module constructs higher-level threading interfaces on top of the lower level :mod:`_thread` module.
+See also the :mod:`queue` module.

-The :mod:`dummy_threading` module is provided for situations where :mod:`threading` cannot be used because :mod:`thread` is missing.
+The :mod:`dummy_threading` module is provided for situations where :mod:`threading` cannot be used because :mod:`_thread` is missing.

 .. note::